JulianFrattini/rqi-ipv/README.md

     * [participants.csv](./data/raw/participants.csv) : general data about each experience (including an aggregated form of their experience)
     * [requirements.csv](./data/raw/requirements.csv) : meta-data about the requirements that were used in the study
     * [responses.csv](./data/raw/responses.csv) : evaluation of the domain models (i.e., number of missing actors, entities, and associations per domain model)
+  * results/ : folder containing the resulting marginal distributions as produced by the Bayesian data analyses
   * [ipv-data.csv](./data/ipv-data.csv) : table compiled from the raw data by the [data preparation script](./src/util/data-preparation.Rmd)
 * figures/ : folder containing all figures used in the manuscript reporting this reanalysis
+  * dags/ : folder of all directed, acyclic graphs (generated with `ggdag`)
+  * marginal/ : folder of all marginal plots (generated with `ggplot`)
 * src/ : folder containing all scripts
   * bayesian/ : folder containing the Bayesian re-analysis of the original hypotheses
     * [causal-assumptions.Rmd](./src/bayesian/causal-assumptions.Rmd) : notebook containing the explicit causal assumptions of the studied phenomenon